skillcadet/blog/extras/Porting-a-node-manager-to-Python.md

 ### Confirgparse capitalization

-We found an issue... configparse, when loading a from configuration file, uses the argument name (node_cap) instead of af the environment variable (NODE_CAP).
+We found an issue... configparse, when loading from configuration file, uses the argument name (node_cap) instead of af the environment variable (NODE_CAP).
 This requires fixing the documentation, but also implies the need of a 'config' --report_format so we can export our settings for later.

 ### --init UX